wierkstudio/ciphereditor/README.md

 As a monorepo this repository contains multiple packages to share common dependencies or to depend on each other.

-- `editor` - Contains the core web app built on React+Redux.
+- `app-web` - Core web app built on React and Redux Toolkit
+- `app-desktop` - Desktop application source built on the web app and Electron
+- `types` - TypeScript types shared between packages and third-party extensions
 - `operation-essentials` - Extensions providing essential operations
-- `types` - TypeScript types shared between packages and third-party extensions

 ## Scripts

 Following scripts are offered by the root package:

 - `npm run lint` - Lint all projects
-- `npm run editor-build` - Create an optimized production build for the editor web app
+- `npm run app-web-build` - Create an optimized production build for the web app
-- `npm run editor-start` - Start the development server for the editor web app
+- `npm run app-web-start` - Start the development server for the web app
 - `npm run operation-essentials-build` - Create a production build for the operation essentials extensions

 ## Contributing